fjnlab/PD_exome-seq/README.md

 # PD exome-seq Discovery dataset analyses

-This repository contains codes and analyses conducted for the Discovery dataset of paper:
+This repository contains codes and analyses conducted for the Discovery dataset.

 Codes & details for following steps can be found in the respective repository folders: